MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/geofencing.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-geofence-book.png)

-The booking of a work order will trigger an asynchronous workflow that creates a geofence.
+The booking of a work order will trigger an asynchronous workflow that creates a geofence as long as the appropriate process was activated in earlier steps.

 Go to **Field Service > Settings > Geofences** to view the newly created geofence.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-geofence-created.png)

-The **Geotracked Record Status** is set to Outside meaning the booking resource is outside if the geofence area.
+The **Geotracked Record Status** is set to Outside meaning the bookable resource is outside of the geofence area.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-geofence-created-record.png)